localstack/docs/content/en/user-guide/aws/s3/index.md

 ## Getting started

-This guide is designed for users new to CodeCommit and assumes basic knowledge of the AWS CLI and our [`awslocal`](https://github.com/localstack/awscli-local) wrapper script.
+This guide is designed for users new to S3 and assumes basic knowledge of the AWS CLI and our [`awslocal`](https://github.com/localstack/awscli-local) wrapper script.

 Start your LocalStack container using your preferred method.
 We will demonstrate how you can create an S3 bucket, manage S3 objects, and generate pre-signed URLs for S3 objects.